srubarm/srubarm.github.io/_posts_en/2026-03-13-from-average-to-obsolete.md

 ## A New Definition of Exceptional

 And here's where it gets most interesting.
 Look at the highest-paid professions today.
-At the top, you'll find two types of people: specialists who create new knowledge — researchers, experts at the cutting edge of their field — and high-level managers who can extract maximum value from existing knowledge and resources.
+At the top, you'll find two types of people: specialists who create new knowledge — commercial researchers, experts at the cutting edge of their field — and high-level managers who can extract maximum value from existing knowledge and resources.
 These two groups form the peaks of the value curve.
 Between them lies a broad middle layer of people who apply existing knowledge.

 AI is erasing that middle layer.
 And in doing so, it makes those two peaks the only path to staying irreplaceable.